The Medford airport will soon be the owner of a new snowblower officials say will clear runways more efficiently.

 Officials said the new tool cost between $500,000 and $600,000, but did not have the exact cost available.
 It has been paid for with a federal Airport Improvement Program grant.

-"So even with 1 inch of snow when you plow it, you make a mountain of snow on the side," Case said.
+"So even with one inch of snow when you plow it, you make a mountain of snow on the side," Case said.

-Case said runways can sometimes be closed for hours during snow removal, and that the new snowblower will drop that closure time significantly.
+Case said runways can sometimes be closed for hours during snow removal, and that the new snowblower will drop that amount significantly.